top of page

 Most local digital advertising campaigns will require a landing page for users looking to learn more before they get directions and head into your store.
 The landing page experience you provide can mean the difference between turning someone away and gaining a loyal customer.

 Every local ad campaign should be paired with a well-designed, information-rich, and user-friendly landing page.
 The good news is that this doesn't mean having to pay a web developer thousands of dollars to revamp your website.
-Tools such as Instapage, Unbounce, and Leadpages offer drag and drop editors that can be seamlessly integrated with your current website.
+Tools such as Instapage, Unbounce, and Leadpages offer drag-and-drop editors that can be seamlessly integrated with your current website.

 At a minimum, these pages should include your store location, phone number, contact information, hours, and an easy way for users to get directions.
 The landing page should also include helpful details if you're highlighting an offer or promotion in your ads.
 Restate the offer code, instructions, and expiration.
 The goal is to make it as easy as possible for the user to visit your store and provide them with a reason to visit right now.